Camp Grant massacre: Aftermath

 The military and the Eastern press called it a massacre, so President Grant informed Governor A.P.K.
 Safford that if the perpetrators were not brought to trial, he would place Arizona under martial law.
 In October 1871, a Tucson grand jury indicted 100 of the assailants with 108 counts of murder.
 The trial, two months later, focused solely on Apache depredations; it took the jury just 19 minutes to pronounce a verdict of not guilty.
 Western Apache groups soon left their farms and gathering places near Tucson in fear of subsequent attacks.
 As pioneer families arrived and settled in the area, Apaches were never able to regain hold of much of their ancestral lands in the San Pedro River Valley.
 Many groups of Apaches joined up with the Yavapais in Tonto Basin, and from there, a guerrilla war began which lasted until 1875.

+In 1873, fear of settler violence led the survivors to move away from Aravaipa Canyon to the San Carlos Reservation.
+However, in 1877, after living under poor conditions there, Aravaipa and Pinal leaders – and their followers – returned to establish farms.
+Attempts at return were stifled by the likelihood of violence.
+In 1887, Apache living near Aravaipa Canyon were threatened with mob violence, which led some to return to the San Carlos reservation, fearing a repeat of the Camp Grant Massacre.

+Some Apache even fraternized with their former enemies; Captain Chiquito, whose two wives had been killed in the massacre, later established cordial relations with Jesús Mariá Elías.
+He likely did so to defiantly show that his family was still flourishing, despite the loss that Elías had helped inflict on him.